devopsimus/ci-deploy-tasks/README.md

 I used GitlabCI to complete the tasks and created a production ready CI/CD pipeline with Staging and Production clusters support

 .helm directory contains all of the helm templates and charts for staging and production clusters.
 Also, it contains helm-deploy.sh - a small bash script which checks the releases and deploys it to the clusters.
+I also added vault block, but commented it for now.
+If you want to add vars from the vault, you need to uncomment vault block in .helm/prerelease.yaml & .helm/master.yaml

 docker directory contains refactored Dockerfile